What is Acupuncture and how does it work?

 Just as when you go a doctor, you may not know exactly what it’s going to cost, but usually:

-Your first visit, which lasts about 90 minutes and includes an extensive medical history and (usually, time permitting,) acupuncture is $169, and follow-up visits (about an hour) cost $101.
+Your first visit, which lasts about 90 minutes and includes an extensive medical history and (usually, time permitting,) acupuncture runs $175, and follow-up visits (about an hour) are usually $110.
 We’ll give you a copy of our full fee schedule upon request.

-We do not bill insurance directly.
+We do not bill insurance directly, but are happy to provide you a detailed receipt for you to submit to your insurance company for direct reimbursement.
 Unless arrangements are made in advance, your payment in the form of cash, check, or credit card is expected at the time of your appointment.
-We then provide you with a detailed receipt which you may submit to your insurance company for reimbursement.

 Since acupuncture works best as a series, we encourage you to consider whether the cost of a handful of treatments is worth investing in exploring whether a new level of wellness.
 If you’ve tried everything else, what have you got to lose?